Guest Artists 2019

 Elizabeth Janzen, flute

-A native of Newfoundland, Canada, Dr. Elizabeth Janzen's playing has been hailed in the New York Times as "...athletic, graceful..."
+A native of Newfoundland, Canada, Elizabeth Janzen's playing has been hailed in the New York Times as "...athletic, graceful..."
 Janzen has established herself as a prominent chamber and contemporary musician.
-She began her flute studies at the age of eleven, and her passion for music soon propelled her to a national competition level.
-She pursued formal studies at the University of Toronto, with Susan Hoeppner and at the Manhattan School of Music, where she completed her Master and Doctorate degrees with Linda Chesis.
+She began her flute studies at age 11, and her passion for music soon propelled her to a national competition level.
+She pursued formal studies at the University of Toronto, with Susan Hoeppner and at the Manhattan School of Music, where she completed her master's and doctorate degrees with Linda Chesis.